QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/dashboard/faraday.md

 <div class="row row-cols-md-2"><div>

 Faraday API is documented in their [OpenAPI](https://docs.faradaysec.com/api-swagger/) specification, along inside the [API Server Page](https://docs.faradaysec.com/API-Server/), but some routes are missing.

+You can access the OpenAPI page for a local installation at `http://example.com:5985/api-definitions` or `User > Faraday API`.

 Assuming the following Python script: